APONVIE as the Foundation of a Multimodal Regimen for Patients at Medium-to-High Risk of Postoperative Nausea and Vomiting (PONV)

 PONV Guidelines: Gan, et al.

-Fourth consensus guidelines for the managemen...
+Fifth consensus guidelines for the managemen...

-Fourth consensus guidelines for the management of postoperative nausea and vomiting.
+Fifth consensus guidelines for the management of postoperative nausea and vomiting.
 Published in Anesthesia and Analgesia.

 Vallejo, et al.